 While TAFE is government-managed, Registered Training Organisations are private colleges that usually excel in one more industry and hold smaller student groups that allow a thorough learning process for students.

 If your child chooses one of the most popular and prosperous industries, such as hospitality, tourism or business, it may be better for them to enrol in smaller courses where they’ll get more attention and opportunities to intern at luxury hotels and high-level companies.
 It is important to stay competitive in the market.

 Many of these courses are government funded, meaning your child’s higher education can cost way less than you expected.

 Help Them Find Work

-What if you child prefers starting work than continuing education at the moment?
-Well — that can be a very wise move if played smart.
+What if your child prefers starting work to continue education at the moment?
+Well -- that can be a very wise move if played smart.
 While classroom education is great, knowledge gained through experience is still of great value.

 Here are some in-demand jobs to consider that require no university degree.

 It is of great importance that you motivate, support and encourages your child to follow their dreams and work hard on the path they choose.
 This is a much more efficient approach to take as opposed to pressing them to take a certain path of your choosing and making them feel less self-worth.

 Sometimes, as parents, we react strongly, thinking we act in our children’s best interests, but the truth is -- they have come to an age where the choices are their own, whereas we hold the supporting role.